It is critical that the turmeric curcumin supplement we take contains sufficient curcuminoids in order for us to receive any health benefits.

 And improve it, it does: BioPerine improves our body’s curcumin absorption by 2000%, when 20mg of BioPerine is taken along with the curcumin.
 (5)

-Here’s the lay of the land from well-informed researchers regarding trying to get your curcumin from just plain old turmeric:
+Here’s the lay of the land from well-informed researchers regarding trying to get your maximum benefits from just plain old turmeric:

 “The medicinal properties of curcumin obtained from Curcuma longa L. (the turmeric plant) cannot be utilized because of poor bioavailability due to its rapid metabolism in the liver and intestinal wall.”